MWGiel/hack-and-snack-Cybersecurity-notes-/notes/CWES_HTB_Notes/SQL_Injection.md

 ## Comments
 Just like any other language, SQL allows the use of comments as well.
 Comments are used to document queries or ignore a certain part of the query.
 We can use two types of line comments with MySQL -- and #, in addition to an in-line comment /**/ (though this is not usually used in SQL injections).
 > SELECT * FROM logins WHERE username='admin'-- ' AND password = 'something';
+## Reading Files
+In addition to gathering data from various tables and databases within the DBMS, a SQL Injection can also be leveraged to perform many other operations, such as reading and writing files on the server and even gaining remote code execution on the back-end server.
+*Privileges*
+Reading data is much more common than writing data, which is strictly reserved for privileged users in modern DBMSes, as it can lead to system exploitation, as we will see.
+For example, in MySQL, the DB user must have the FILE privilege to load a file's content into a table and then dump data from that table and read files.
+So, let us start by gathering data about our user privileges within the database to decide whether we will read and/or write files to the back-end server.

+---
+To be able to find our current DB user, we can use any of the following queries:
+- SELECT USER()
+- SELECT CURRENT_USER()
+- SELECT user from mysql.user
+---
+we can test if we have super admin privileges with the following query:
+- SELECT super_priv FROM mysql.user